Advanced AI Mathematics

 MDL Principle: Best hypothesis minimizes:

-where L(h) is description length of hypothesis, L(D h) is description length of data given hypothesis.
+where $L(h)$ is the description length of the hypothesis and $L(D \mid h)$ is the description length of the data given that hypothesis.

 Kernel Methods and RKHS